-The compartments that house the fuel tank(s) should be rinsed with fresh water to keep salt crystals from forming and corroding the fuel tanks.
+The compartments that house the fuel tank(s) should be rinsed with fresh water to keep salt crystals from forming and corroding the fuel tank(s).
 After rinsing, make sure all water is drained from the compartments.

-Do not use fuel that contains alcohol by reason of it absorbing humidity.
+Do not use fuel that contains alcohol as it will absorb humidity.
 The resulting condensation will separate from the fuel as winter temperatures drop.
 An accumulation of this condensation can lead to corrosion.
 There are fuel additives available to inhibit condensation.
 Keep tanks full but do not overfill.